 Dr. Mark L. Smith is Chief of Plastic Surgery at Mount Sinai - Beth Israel Medical Center and Director of Plastic Surgery for Continuum Cancer Centers of New York, a multi-hospital cancer program that includes Beth Israel Medical Center, St. Luke's and Roosevelt Medical Centers, and New York Eye and Ear Infirmary.
-He is Co-Director of the Friedman Center for Lymphedema Research and Treatment.
+He is Director of the Friedman Center for Lymphedema Research and Treatment.
 Dr. Smith is an expert in Breast Reconstruction and Head and Neck Reconstruction and is double-fellowship trained in Microsurgery and Craniofacial Surgery.
 He formerly served as Chief of Pediatric Plastic Surgery and as Director of the Continuum Craniofacial and Cleft Palate Center.
 He is an Associate Professor of Clinical Surgery at the Icahn School of Medicine at Mount Sinai.
-Dr. Smith has published and been invited to speak internationally on Microsurgical Breast Reconstruction, Head and Neck Reconstruction, Facial Reanimation, Lymphedema Surgery, Oncoplastic Surgery, Craniofacial Surgery and Pediatric Plastic Surgery.
+Dr. Smith has published and been invited to speak nationally and internationally on Microsurgical Breast Reconstruction, Head and Neck Reconstruction, Facial Reanimation, Lymphedema Surgery, Lipedema, Oncoplastic Surgery, Craniofacial Surgery and Pediatric Plastic Surgery.
 As an international volunteer for the past 2 decades, he has performed reconstructive surgery and taught local surgeons in Africa, Asia, the Middle East, Central America and South America.

 Dr. Smith received his B.A. from Cornell University and his M.D. from Albert Einstein College of Medicine.
 He did his General Surgery and Plastic Surgery residencies at Columbia-Presbyterian Medical Center.
 He completed two fellowships, one in Microvascular and Oncologic Reconstruction at M.D.
 Anderson Cancer Center and the other in Craniofacial and Pediatric Plastic Surgery at University of Washington’s Harborview Hospital and Seattle Children’s Hospital.
 He has received numerous Patients' Choice Awards and been recognized by Castle Connolly's lists of Top Doctors in Plastic Surgery, Top Doctors for Cancer, and America's Top Doctors, as well as in New York Magazine's Best Doctors List and by Best Doctors in America.